Fibromyalgia

 • Tenderness in specific pressure points

-• Fatigue that does not go away with sleep
+• Fatigue that does not improve with sleep

 • Difficulty concentrating and memory problems